 Believe it or not, for the first time in my paddling life, last week I removed the kayaks from their garage rack, loaded them on the car's rack and drove to my favorite local launching spot as if it was a warm summer day...
 I mean, usually, in mid-January the Saint-Lawrence River that runs in front of my house is a frozen mass and kayakers are replaced by anglers on the ice for 5 long months.
 As scary as these climatic changes may appear, I decided to make the best of it by exchanging my ski poles for a carbon paddle in order to avoid getting depressed by the lack of durable snowfalls that suddenly hit my region.

 But as lovely as the experience was, I quickly understood what a terrible impact six weeks of over-indulgence on Holiday treats had on our performances and level of pleasure.
-All of a sudden, those meat pies, pastry puffs with rich Bechamel sauce, exquisite cookies from our friend Joanne, decadent duck rillettes and glasses of merlot came back to haunt us.
+All of a sudden, those meat pies, pastry puffs, exquisite cookies from our friend Joanne, decadent duck rillettes and glasses of merlot came back to haunt us.
 After just 15 minutes of steady effort I confess I felt bloated, had headaches and stomach cramps.
 My partner had similar problems, complaining of a discomfort similar to "the morning after"...
-Once again I realized what a deep influence food intake has on well-being in general and sport performance in particular and I decided to do something about it right away.
+Once again I realized what a deep influence food intake has on well-being in general and sport performance, and I decided to do something about it right away.

-Back home I wrote down simple guidelines that could be helpful to me, my husband and, hopefully, anyone who wants to get back on track with healthy eating habits after the binge of December and the post-binge depression of January.
-Here it is, based upon the USD Food pyramid (http://www.mypyramid.gov) and the work of Barbara Rolls, PhD in nutrition and respected author of the Volumetrics eating and weight-control plan.
+Back home, I wrote down simple guidelines that could be helpful to me, my husband, and hopefully, anyone who wants to get back on track with healthy eating habits after the binge of December and the post-binge depression of January.
+Here it is, based upon the USDA Food pyramid, and the work of Barbara Rolls, PhD in nutrition and respected author of the Volumetrics eating and weight-control plan.

 3- It's all about sound food choices